-Essentially, the inevitable process of decay begins at the very moment the artist is done putting the finishing touches to his or her creation.
+Essentially, the inevitable process of decay begins at the very moment the artist is done putting the finishing touches to their creation.
 This implies that photography of unsanctioned art on the streets is, among other things, the documentation of decay.
 A piece of street art will look (slightly) different each time it’s caught on camera.
 In light of this, researcher Ulrich Blanché has noted that ‘‘every photograph of a street-art-work is both the work itself and an individual interpretation of the work’’.

 While in many places street art is still deemed vandalism and is therefore being removed, increasingly often in recent years, illegal street art pieces by popular artists are marked from on high as being of value and measures are taken for them not to go lost (or, exceptionally, to get reinstated).
 However, dealing with street art as if it were heritage in the traditional sense of the word raises a number of issues, as the likes of Susan Hansen and Laima Nomeikaite among others have pointed out.
 Particularly so when bringing works of art onto the art market appears to be the primary goal.
 Some of Banksy’s creations, for example, have de facto been stolen from local communities with the express purpose of putting them up for auction.

 By appropriating street art in such a way, it’s essentially being privatised, commodified and given elite status.
 Installing plexiglas or perspex in front of art on a wall as a means of protecting and preserving it (which is a more commonly used method), equally flies in the face of what the movement stands for: the right to the city, the right to experience and interaction as well as a subversive, anti-commercial and transient nature.
 And that’s even irrespective of the fact that a lot of street art is site-specific, which entails that a piece maintains its artistic meaning only as long as it’s kept in its original environment.
 In a certain sense, removing works from their original location means inflicting harm upon them.